pranshum/departingflights/README.md

 `FlightScheduleActor`

-This actor is resposible for management of the flight schedule in the database as well creation of `Flight` actor when a flight's departure time is 48 hours or less.
+This actor is responsible for management of the flight schedule in the database as well creation of `Flight` actor when a flight's departure time is 48 hours or less.

 It handles messages for:
 - Initialising a new flight schedule (i.e. creating `FlightSchedule` database entry)